5G NR SIB1 Recovery Using Analog Devices AD9361/AD9364

 For a list of supported radio hardware platforms, see Hardware Support.
 This example does not support Avnet Zedboard and FMCOMMS2/3/4.
 The algorithm requires more hardware resources than are available on these boards.

 This example deploys a SIB1 recovery algorithm as a hardware-software (HW/SW) co-design implementation targeted on the Analog Devices AD9361/AD9364 radio platform.
-This example is one of a related set of examples, which show the workflow for designing and deploying a 5G NR cell search, MIB recovery and SIB1 recovery algorithm to hardware.
-This figure shows the complete workflow.
+This example is one of a related set, for more information see NR HDL Reference Applications Overview (Wireless HDL Toolbox).

 This figure shows a conceptual overview of the SIB1 recovery algorithm.